 - Ask your veterinarian to perform regular routine blood and urine screening tests.
 Both blood AND urine are necessary to diagnose diabetes.
 Even if the results of such tests are normal, it will be money well spent.
 You will rule out diabetes as well as a whole host of other disorders, and you will be establishing your pet’s specific normal baseline results, which will be invaluable in the event of future problems.

-- Be careful with the use of steroids (especially the long acting, or “depot,” injection preparations) in obese cats when treating other chronic conditions.
+- Be careful with the use of steroids (especially the long-acting, or “depot,” injection preparations) in obese cats when treating other chronic conditions.
 Steroids are commonly used in the management of feline ‘asthma’ (also known as feline allergic bronchitis), inflammatory bowel disease, and chronic skin allergies.
 Glucocorticoids (steroids) decrease the effectiveness of insulin in your cat’s body, creating an insulin-resistant state and diabetes.
 Especially if your cat is overweight, thoroughly discuss the use and potential side effects of such medications with your veterinarian before their administration.
-When used appropriately and in the right circumstances, the glucocorticoids can be life-saving and life-improving medications, but it is important to note that they are not without their risk for side effects.
+When used appropriately and in the right circumstances, glucocorticoids can be life-saving and life-improving medications, but it is important to note that they are not without their risk for side effects.

 If you currently have a diabetic cat, don’t be alarmed.
 Diabetes can absolutely be managed and your cat can still lead a long and happy life.
 The following are some tips on how to manage your cat’s diabetes at home and in coordination with your veterinarian.